IMA-WorldHealth/bhima/docs/en/finance/ledgers/posting-journal.md

 * **Custom**

 A transaction can only have a single transaction type.
 You can add your own transaction types through the Transaction Type module.

+## Showing Full Transactions

+Because BHIMA is a double-entry accounting system, sometimes you need to find the opposite side of a transaction whilst only knowing one side.
+For example, you may want to know accounts have interacted with the cash account, or find the other side of a transaction by the debit or credit value.
+BHIMA facilitates these lookups in the usual way via the search modal.

+In the search modal, put any identifying information of the transaction (or group of transactions) sought, then enable the "show full transactions" option in the default filters.
+This will ensure the entire transaction is returned, no matter which rows are matched by the search criteria.
+This may result in the `limit` property not applying, since it is being explicitly overridden to show the entirety of the transaction.